kebasyaty/vizbor/sketch/README.md

 # sketch

-Test polygon for the main project.
+Temporary polygon for the main project.